How to Overcome Travel Anxiety: A Comprehensive Guide for Stress-Free Journeys

 Coping Mechanisms for Traveling

-When the day arrives, you may feel a rush of nervous energy.
+When the departure day arrives, you may feel a rush of nervous energy.
 Having tools to manage these feelings in the moment is key.

 Practice Breathing Techniques